 Assassin Essential Steps

 Unlike simplistic classes like the Warrior or the Knight, an Assassin follows more of an advanced route.
 You could proceed as a sneaky rat or be a disciplined striker – the main pathway is the same.

-With that said, it is recommended to commit early on with DEX builds.
+That said, committing early on with DEX builds is recommended.
 However, the chosen classes usually have a minimal effect on the overall advent of the game.
 Therefore you can choose to sub into multiple customizations – Including a possible healing build.

 Despite being uncanny, the potency of such paths is nothing to scoff at.
-It won’t hurt if you can get as close to the 70% equip load on an Assassin.
-However, speed is an essential factor to account for while configuring your Assassin character.
+It won’t hurt to get as close to the 70% equip load on an Assassin.
+However, speed is essential to account for while configuring your Assassin character.

-The Assassin might not be the best choice against multiple enemies because of the apparent single target damage.
-Therefore, you need to spec accordingly.
+The Assassin might not be the best choice against multiple enemies because of the apparent single-target damage.
+Therefore, you need to specify accordingly.

 Furthermore, you can also focus on your sorcery paths to work on a hybrid model.
 While it might feel needlessly confusing at first, the potential is limitless – especially in the later portions of the game.

-That being said, your should try to use your backstabs as much as possible.
+That being said, you should try using your backstabs as much as possible.
 The cornerstone ability of an Assassin lies within its stealth and sneak attacks.
 Therefore, we recommend you try to take fights on your terms rather than blatantly charging in on any enemy within a visible range.